-- Staff attended Fair Housing Classes through the Fair Housing Center of Metropolitan Detroit. - Expanded the number of affordable rental units through HOME funded project as part of the Macomb HOME Consortium - The Sterling Heights Housing Commission administers Section 8 Housing Choice Voucher programs.
+- Staff hosted a fair housing training at City Hall with the Fair Housing Center of Metropolitan Detroit for community members. - Staff attended Fair Housing Classes through the Fair Housing Center of Metropolitan Detroit and HUD Exchange. - Expanded the number of affordable rental units through HOME funded project as part of the Macomb HOME Consortium - The Sterling Heights Housing Commission administers Section 8 Housing Choice Voucher programs.
 The Executive Director of the Housing Commission is a City Staff member. - Partnered with Habitat for Humanity to build new, affordable, single family homes for LI homebuyers through HOME funding.
 This at least partly addresses and corrects past discriminatory housing practices.
-Administered CDBG funded housing preservation and rehabilitation programs for LMI owner-occupants, including disabled owners. - Supported the Macomb Homeless Coalition to develop a complete and cohesive Continuum of Care for the County. - The City of Sterling Heights has issued a written policy, "Fair Housing Complaint Process".
+Administered CDBG funded housing preservation and rehabilitation programs for LMI owner-occupants, including disabled owners.

+The City of Sterling Heights has issued a written policy, "Fair Housing Complaint Process".
 This policy addresses the handling of fair housing complaints received under the City Charter and Code of Ordinances.
 The process states that all fair housing complaints received by an employee are to be brought immediately to the attention of the City Manager.
 Upon review of the complaint, the City Manager may enlist the assistance of the City Attorney's Office or the Police Department depending on the nature of the complaint for prompt and satisfactory resolution.
 If no resolution is achieved, the City Manager or appropriate designate may consult with the complainant and refer the matter to the Fair Housing Center of Metropolitan Detroit or the Michigan Civil Rights Commission.